vishvAsa/kalpAntaram/kANe/v4/0/Additions_and_Corrections.md

 Gwalior State' 758

-Under 'Irāyati' add-'Vide Visnudbarmottara I,
+Under 'Irāyati' add-'Vide Viṣṇudbarmottara I,

 149 (twenty-five verses ) for a fine poetic description of this river and I 162.
 61-65 for the confluence of Irāvati with Sindhu and of ten more confluences of several rivers of